Giffy/Data_analysis_of_mobile_phone_data/README.md

-# Data analysis using PyMongo to connect to MongoDB
+# Data analysis using PyMongo to connect to MongoDB<br> and Pandas
-# and Pandas
 #
 # Study about:
 #        "Market share of carriers",